JanYperman/Car-keypoints-mask-R-CNN/README.md

+# Car keypoint detection
+Work in progress, modifying code to allow keypoint detection of cars.

+Old README:
-﻿# Use the maskrcnn for the humanpose keypoints detection mask rcnn can be used to the human keypoints detection
+# Use the maskrcnn for the humanpose keypoints detection
+mask rcnn can be used to the human keypoints detection